r3n/ren-c/extensions/viewgtk3/README.md

 gcc `pkg-config --cflags gtk+-3.0` -o example example.c `pkg-config --libs gtk+-3.0`

 See the example code below for the most recent status of development.

+## How this should work

+The Rebol scripter creates the block with the view specification (layout-block).
+This block is translated into the window structure consisting of all elements represented by faces or GOB!s.
+From the window structure the various GUI functions are called.
+This is not done from the layout-block as when user actions lead to adaptations in elements like
+ * radiobuttons selected
+ * labeltexts edited
+ * other contents edited
+ * fields hidden or shown now
+then these changes are overridden every time a new show would be needed, which clearly cannot be the wanted behaviour.
+So changes resulting from called functions must be reflected inside the created faces / gobs.

 ## Implemented functions

 Basic functions